hatonthecat/Voynich-Manuscript/README.md

 (RAW FILE- Please check the above two links for German and English legibility)- this is just for reference and location of text: https://github.com/hatonthecat/Voynich-Manuscript/blob/main/20652913%20Machine%20Translation%20English%20Overlap.pdf

-https://www.e-periodica.ch/cntmng?pid=gen-001%3A1963%3A11%3A%3A610 (I was unable to use OCR at the moment to translate this)
+https://www.e-periodica.ch/cntmng?pid=gen-001%3A1963%3A11%3A%3A610 (FRENCH) (I was unable to use OCR at the moment to translate this)

 https://www.abebooks.com/first-edition/Br%C3%A9viaire-Josse-Silenen-1493-%C3%A9v%C3%AAque-Sion/22803199669/bd